cymatis/YOLOv4-Tiny-CPU/README.md

 ## MSCOCO Performance Comparison
 Model was trained by using MSCOCO trainval 2017 datasets and tested with OpenCV Deep learning module.
 mAP was calculated from the codaLab competition with MSCOCO testdev2019.
-YOLOv4-Tiny-CPU used the anchor values calculated for MSCOCO train data.
+YOLOv4-Tiny-CPU used the anchor values calculated on MSCOCO train data.
-Name of CPU indicate the FPS on the device.
+Name of CPU indicates the FPS on the device.
 | Model | Size | AP<sub>50</sub> | i7-10700 | i7-9700K | i7-6850K | i5-8265U | ARM A52 | BFLOPs | Model size |
 |:-------------------|--------:|--------:|--------:|--------:|--------:|--------:|--------:|--------:|--------:|
 | [YOLOv3-Tiny](https://pjreddie.com/darknet/yolo "pjreddie") | 416 | 33.1 | 61.8 | - | - | - | 1.10 | 5.6 | 33.8MB |